 - Register in ClawLink, powered by Handshake to see current internship opportunities.

-- Follow Career Services on Facebook, Twitter and Instagram to stay informed.
+- Follow Career Services on Facebook, X (formerly known as Twitter) and Instagram to stay informed.

 Career Services supports your ability to engage in an internship by developing strong relationships with employers in the community as well as maintaining a variety of resources.

 Internship sponsors who want to hire GGC students post their opportunities on ClawLink, powered by Handshake.
 Visit ClawLink, powered by Handshake to find the current available internships.